Giuliani’s New Tactic: Arguing Trump Can Literally Get Away With Murder

 By the end of the day, Giuliani had come up with a far more concise, and vivid, explanation of the president’s powers.
 “In no case can he be subpoenaed or indicted,” Giuliani told HuffPost Sunday night.
 “I don’t know how you can indict while he’s in office.
 No matter what it is.”

-Echoing Trump’s claim during the campaign that he could shoot someone in the middle of 5th Avenue and not lose any voters, Giuliani explained that if there’s a criminal in the Oval Office, the law can’t touch him until the legislative branch acts.
+Echoing Trump’s claim during the campaign that he could shoot someone in the middle of Fifth Avenue and not lose any voters, Giuliani explained that if there’s a criminal in the Oval Office, the law can’t touch him until the Legislative branch acts.

 “If he shot James Comey, he’d be impeached the next day,” Giuliani said.
 “Impeach him, and then you can do whatever you want to do to him.”

 Scholars are actually divided on whether the president can be indicted, but there is general agreement that the easiest way to deal with a felonious president is to impeach him first, and then indict.
-As George Washington University law professor Jonathan Turley notes, for decades pondering this question has been a parlor game among constitutional law professors, along with “presidential emoluments, self-pardons, and presidential obstruction.”
+As George Washington University law professor Jonathan Turley notes, for decades pondering this question has been a parlor game among constitutional-law professors, along with “presidential emoluments, self-pardons, and presidential obstruction.”
 Now the Trump administration,”has the dubious distinction of moving all of these questions from the realms of the hypothetical to the actual.”

 Though Giuliani was speaking theoretically, it’s still stunning to hear the president’s lawyer musing about him murdering a specific political enemy and getting away with it — or at least, it should be.